kyma-project/api-gateway/docs/user/troubleshooting-guides/03-40-api-rule-troubleshooting.md

             trusted_issuers: ["https://dex.kyma.local"]
 ```

-If your APIRule uses either the `noop` or `allow` handler and has some further handler's configuration defined, you get the following `APIRuleStatus` error:
+If your APIRule uses either the `noop`, `allow`, or `no_auth` handler and has some further handler's configuration defined, you get the following `APIRuleStatus` error:

 ```
 {"code":"ERROR","desc":"Validation error: Attribute \".spec.rules[0].accessStrategies[0].config\": strategy: noop does not support configuration"}